aserwotka/DikiDictionaryScrapper/README.md

 The application is not related in any business way with Diki and does not use any api.
 It uses web scrapping technique to extract translations from publicly available HTML code.

+## Build

+You can manually build application using Visual Studio (tested on Visual Studio 2022 Community Edition).

+To be added.

-## Installation
+## Download

 No installation is required, because this is single file application.
 You only need executable file.

-You can manually build application using Visual Studio (tested on Visual Studio 2022 Community Edition).

-Alternatively, you can download prebuild package from [here](https://github.com/aserwotka/DikiDictionaryScrapper/releases) (choose latest version, expand "Assets" and select *.exe file).
+You can download prebuild package from [here](https://github.com/aserwotka/DikiDictionaryScrapper/releases) (choose latest version, expand "Assets" and select *.exe file).
+No installation is required.

 ## Usage